Sofiademolder/My_gitproject-/Dictionary_terms.md

 ## Forking

 Makes a complete copy of the current state of a master branch.
 You will now earn this 'fork' of the project in this state.
+You can also use this in a collaboration, because in this way you can control all the merges

 ## Working remoteley